Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

     </plugin>
     ```

-    This is specially useful when the ACS endpoint is not exposed at the default location (`http://localhost:8080/alfresco`).
+    This is specially useful when the Content Services endpoint is not exposed at the default location (`http://localhost:8080/alfresco`).
 This property is important when the
     development environment is run using Docker Toolbox (old Windows and MacOS versions).
 In this case, the container exposed ports are not mapped to `localhost`, but to a custom IP provided by the Virtual Box virtual machine (i.e. `http://192.168.99.100:8080/alfresco`).

 * The All-In-One project utility scripts (`run.sh` / `run.bat`) offer two different tasks to execute the integration tests:
   * `build_test`.
-It builds the whole project, recreates the ACS and Share docker images, starts the dockerised environment, executes the integration tests from the `integration-tests` module and stops the environment.
+It builds the whole project, recreates the Content Services and Share docker images, starts the dockerised environment, executes the integration tests from the `integration-tests` module and stops the environment.
   * `test`.
 It simply executes the integration tests (the environment must be already started).

 ##### Sample tests included in the generated project